nicocavallo/rockpaperscissors-scala/README.md

 About the tests
 ---------------

-* challenge.GameSpec: Tests game logic
+* challenge.RockPaperScissorsSpec: Tests game logic
 * challenge.InputParserSpec: Tests parsing from the standard input
 * challenge.GameAppSpec: Tests the GameApp by mocking its collaborator InputParser.